 - Find the attraction you are looking for and if boarding groups are available, tap the “Join” button.

 - You will then be given a boarding group number.
 This number decides the order in which you can ride the attraction.
+There is also an “Estimated Return” time so you know when to ride.

-- You can navigate whatever virtual queues you are in clicking on “My Queues” on the top right of the screen. *this is what was tested and then removed from the app.
+- You can navigate whatever virtual queues you are in clicking on “My Queues” on the top right of the screen.

 - When your number is called, proceed to the attraction entrance.